-This Chart of the Month comes with a download for subscribers, so don't forget to get it for your slide cupboard.
+This Power Chart comes with a download for subscribers, so don't forget to get it for your slide cupboard.
 You can use the download in a number of ways.
-The Chart of the Month example imported the template background into the map cutout graphic.
+The Power Chart example imported the template background into the map cutout graphic.
 This made the map cutout graphic invisible against the real template background.
 A white field was placed behind the cutout graphic so the world would show up.

 The next step was to – one by one – create the viral distribution lines and center an oval that will appear and expand when a line reaches its destination and touches down.
 To create many movable parts, this chart needs to be set in motion with one click.
 Everything after the first click needs to be animated to Start With Previous with a timing delay.

 For example, (1a) the first line arcs to a destination on a click.
 Then create an oval (1b) that is animated as a slow zoom that will begin to appear after the line reaches its its destination and stops.
 This means that the oval will be set to Start With Previous with a timing delay that syncs with the line reaching its destination,l perhaps 1 or 2 seconds delay, depending on how fast you set your line to move.